 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
-In older cats, Wellness Testing is also used to monitor stable but ongoing health problems.
+In older cats, wellness testing is also used to monitor stable but ongoing health problems.

 When is wellness testing done?

-Wellness Testing should be done on a regular basis, and many pet owners combine Wellness Testing with their cat’s annual visit to the veterinarian for physical examination and vaccinations.
+Wellness testing should be done regularly.
+Many pet owners combine wellness testing with their cat’s annual visit to their veterinarian for physical examination and vaccinations.
 Your veterinarian may recommend more frequent testing depending on your cat's age or specific health concerns.

 What is involved in wellness testing?

-This simple blood test gives information about the different cell types in the blood.
-These include red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
-The CBC provides details about the number, size, and shape of the various cells types, and identifies the presence of any abnormal cells.
-It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease.
-(See handout Complete Blood Count).
+Complete Blood Count (CBC): This blood test provides information about the different cell types in the blood.
+These include red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; and platelets, which help the blood to clot.
+The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of any abnormal cells.
+It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease (see handout “Complete Blood Count” for more information).

-The most common thyroid disease in the cat is called hyperthyroidism, which occurs when the thyroid gland produces too much thyroid hormone.
-This causes a marked increase in the body’s metabolic rate, and puts a strain on the heart, liver, and kidneys.
-Typical signs of hyperthyroidism in the cat are unexplained weight loss, increased appetite, restlessness, increased activity, increased thirst and urination, vomiting, and diarrhea.
+Thyroid testing: The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (see handout “Thyroid Hormone Testing in Cats” for more information).
+Thyroid disease is common in older cats, and hormone levels should be measured in all cats that are eight years of age and older as part of routine wellness testing.
+The most common thyroid disease in cats is called hyperthyroidism, which occurs when the thyroid gland produces too much thyroid hormone, which causes a marked increase in the body’s metabolic rate and puts a strain on the heart, liver, and kidneys.
+Typical signs of hyperthyroidism in cats are unexplained weight loss, increased appetite, restlessness, increased activity, increased thirst and urination, vomiting, and diarrhea.

-© Copyright 2015 Lifelearn Inc. Used and/or modified with permission under license.
+© Copyright 2023 LifeLearn Inc. Used and/or modified with permission under license.